CT-OT Flow: Estimating Continuous-Time Dynamics from Discrete Temporal Snapshots: Computation time

 \section{Computation time}

 The runtime of CT-OT Flow depends on the number of data points per interval $N$ and the subdivision factor $K$.
-We present two acceleration techniques: screening and mini-batching.
-We then investigate how the actual computation time changes as $N$ and $K$ vary using network simplex algorithm~\cite{ahuja1993network} with the techniques and Sinkhorn iterations~\cite{cuturi2013sinkhorn}.
+We present three acceleration techniques: screening, mini-batching, and Sinkhorn iterations~\cite{cuturi2013sinkhorn}.
+We then investigate how the actual computation time changes and memory usage as $N$ and $K$ vary using network simplex algorithm~\cite{ahuja1993network} with the techniques.